buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_AnnotationContourLine.md

 # Pset_AnnotationContourLine

-Specifies properties of a standard curve that has a single, consistent measure value.
+Specifies properties of a standard curve that has a single, consistent measure value.<!-- end of definition -->